-Secondly, motivation and encouragement from the society and family come very late.
-People are more focused on academic performance, thus, such interest and talents are never appreciated at the first place.
+Secondly, motivation and encouragement from society and family come very late.
+People are more focused on academic performance, thus, such interest and talents are never appreciated in the first place.
 Many say, “What you will do after running it will get you nowhere and nothing good will happen.”
-While practicing, we come across many people who giggles and laugh on us.
+While practicing, we come across many people who giggle and laugh on us.
 Such mentality needs to be changed.
-All this words and attitudes are very discouraging for the sports person.
+All these words and attitudes are very discouraging for the sports person.

 Q. Share us your experience in Mumbai Marathon 2017.